drewbarontini/tmcss-slides/book.md

 }
 ```

-These "magic numbers" are best to avoid, but they are generally hard to completely remove from your code.
-However, when you do use them, make sure to document it.
+You know what this is.
+We all do it.
+These "magic numbers" are best to avoid whenever possible.
+You want your styles to predictable and flexible, and these "magic numbers" break that.
+However, when you do use them, which is sometimes unavoidable, make sure to document it.

 ```css
 .element {